AG-Systems/machinelearning/README.md

      Learn stats

-     Combine tensorflow & django (Harder then I thought)

-     Rails & Tensorflow (The dream, maybe one day)
+     Rails & Tensorflow (The dream, maybe one day) *Done, easier then I thought